Reading Time: < 10 Mins

 Joining self-help groups that focus on emotional support may also be beneficial for people struggling with cocaine addiction.

-Cocaine addiction is treated by addressing the unique underlying cause of the disorder for each individual, including inpatient programs, support groups, medications, and cognitive-behavioral therapy (CBT).
+Cocaine addiction is treated by addressing the unique underlying cause of the disorder for each individual with the help of inpatient programs, support groups, medications, or cognitive-behavioral therapy (CBT).

 Inpatient programs allow individuals to enter residential treatment centers, away from potential triggers that may tempt people to use cocaine.
 Inpatient treatment also offers a safe and supportive environment for a recovering user.